sammiee5311/sammiee5311.github.com/_posts/2020-09-07-Deep Learning.md

 bx and by have to be between 0 and 1. (x,y) cordinate needs to be in grid cell. <br>

-bh and bw could be more than 1. (height, width) can be greater than gird cell.
+bh and bw could be more than 1. (height, width) can be greater than gird cell. <br>